DCKcode/breakout-box/README.md

 1. A box to put in a network.
 This can be a Raspberry Pi, laptop of virtual machine running Linux.
 It must have Wireguard installed and use systemd.
 2. A public server, like a VPS running Linux.
 It must have Wireguard installed and use systemd.
 You must be able to SSH to it, and the UDP port on which you have Wireguard running (default: 51280) must be accessible by your box and clients.
 3. A computer from which you do the installation.
 We use Ansible for the installation, so you must [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 For most setups, including the example below, you also need [to have Wireguard installed locally](https://www.wireguard.com/install/).
+You also need the Python `netaddr` library installed - on many distros this is the `python3-netaddr` package.

 ## Set up a Breakout Box
 In this example, the server's IP address is `48.24.48.12` and the box's IP address is `192.168.1.25`.